danielbereza50/Career_Projects/README.md

 * https://www.nslookup.io/website-to-ip-lookup/

-How to convert wordpress website for to an Android or Apple app:
+How to convert wordpress website to an Android or Apple app:

 	https://www.wpbeginner.com/showcase/best-plugins-to-convert-wordpress-into-mobile-app/